khaledh/bitflow/README.md

 # bitflow

-bitflow is an operating system designed for easy composition of software component.

-## Log

-2020-09-10
+bitflow is my attempt at creating a 32-bit kernel in C.